Jouskaio/BackupPack-WEB/README.md

 - Install Parcel.JS in global : `yarn global add parcel-bundler`
 - Run in development : `parcel index.html`
 - Run in production : `sudo yarn add parcel-bundler --dev`
+- Testing mobile interface while developing on computer : `ngrok http 1234` then copy the link "forwarding" on your phone

 **Framework used:** Parcel.JS